MadBomber/robot_lab/README.md

 # RobotLab

-> [!CAUTION]
+> [!INFO]
-> This gem is under active development.
-APIs and features may change without notice.
-See the [CHANGELOG](CHANGELOG.md) for details.
+> See the [CHANGELOG](CHANGELOG.md) for the latest changes.
+The [examples directory has a good cross section  of demo apps](examples/README.md) that show-off the various capabilities of the RobotLab library.

 <br>
 <table>
 <tr>